Usearus/foli-2023/README.md

 ## Things to add

 ---CRITICAL---
+-   Assistant CSS issue.
+Also add to mobile in top bar
--   Change to pages
+-   Change FAB to top bar on mobile for Job and Pages
--   Click to scroll
+-   Click to scroll to a new page or from sidebar
--   If I add a page scroll to the end
--   Figure out where my linting/formatting went wrong...
 -   Setup activeCategory variable to context to be able to access when a template closes.
 -   Learn how to do validations (Required name on a sheet, etc.)
 -   Sticky survey at bottom